Image Blog Monitoring PHP on IBM i

 Back to top

-What's the Best Approach for PHP Server Monitoring on IBM i?
+PHP Server Monitoring on IBM i: What's Best?

-It's important to stay on top of the PHP environment, including aspects such as performance characteristics, memory utilization, errors, and other metrics.
+It's important to stay on top of the PHP environment through PHP server monitoring, including aspects such as performance characteristics, memory utilization, errors, and other metrics.
 There certainly are tools in IBM i, such as Work with System Status (WRKSYSSTS) and Collection Services, that can be used for viewing resource utilization.
 But are they the best approach?

 Zend PHP Server Monitoring